robertobloj/tensorflow-builder/README.rst

 Now you can see, what instructions you need to enable/disable in compiling process.

+For further investigation please also check `gcc compilation flags`_ and choose proper compilation options for chosen gcc_.

 What builder image do I need?
 ----------------------------------